Sylvia Convey: Life

 Sylvia Convey was born in a refugee camp at Itzehoe near Hamburg, Germany in 1948.
 With her parents and elder sister she sailed to Australia on the Skaugum in early 1950.
 They were part of the first wave of immigrants to arrive in Australia after World War II, joining a large group of displaced Latvians that settled in Australia in the late 40s and early 50s.

 Work

 As an outsider artist, her images are derived from her own day-to-day and oneiric experiences.
 She includes references to her ancestral heritage.
 Eroticism is also a dominant theme in her oeuvre.

 A recurring thread in her work has been the blurring of boundaries between art forms.
-As a painter she rejected the primacy of canvas and used non-conventional surfaces.
-As a printmaker she has used textiles as much as paper and her sculptural muse finds expression in wonderfully exotic and exuberant cloth dolls.
-She approached quilt making in a spontaneous rather than formal manner as it gave her lifelong love of fabric and colour complete expression.
-She loves the sensual, tactile pleasure of handling cloth — tearing, cutting, printing and painting it to produce shimmering life embracing forms.
+As a painter, she rejected the primacy of canvas and used non-conventional surfaces.
+As a printmaker, she has used textiles as much as paper, while her interest in sculpture found expression in cloth dolls characterized by exuberant forms and materials.
+She approached quilt making in a spontaneous, rather than formal manner as it gave her lifelong love of fabric and colour complete expression.
+Her practice emphasized the tactile qualities of cloth, including tearing, cutting, printing, and painting it to create richly textured forms.